tin2tin/PrevizCameraTools/README.md

  "Cycle Cameras" by CoDEmanX will cycle between cameras.
  Shortcuts: Ctrl+Shift+Left/Right arrow.

+ "Camera Renamer" shows current camera and allows to rename it.

  "Add Camera to Sequencer" will add a scene strip in the Sequencer with the current camera starting from the